Article I. Name

 Article IV.
 Meetings

 Sec.
-1. Annual Meetings. – The Forum shall hold an annual business meeting at the time and place of the annual conference of the APA.
+1. Annual Meetings. – The Forum shall hold an annual business meeting at the time of the annual conference of the SCS.
+To inclusively support the participation of members who are unable to travel to conferences, all FCLSC business meetings shall be virtual, while other opportunities for FCLSC members to gather in person at SCS shall be encouraged.

 Sec.
 2. Special Meetings. – Special business meetings of the Forum may be called at the discretion of the Executive Committee or by petition to it from at least five Forum members.
 All members of the Forum shall receive notification of a special business meeting at least one month prior to the scheduled date of the meeting.